We want to hear from you!

 If you are a Princeton Ballet School or American Repertory Ballet School Alum, please contact firstname.lastname@example.org to tell us your latest news and updates.

-Alumni of Princeton Ballet School, such as Bebe Neuwirth, Jim Vincent, Phylllis Papa and Kraig Patterson pictured below, have gone on to dance with many outstanding dance companies, including:
+Alumni of Princeton Ballet School, such as Bebe Neuwirth, Jim Vincent, Phylllis Papa and Kraig Patterson.
+Alumni of Princeton Ballet School have gone on to dance with professional companies including:

 Alvin Ailey American Dance Company

 Miami City Ballet

 The Suzanne Farrell Ballet